D-Mad/Video-Style-Transfer/README.md

 ```
 2. open the interactive Jupyter notebook, [video_transfer.ipynb](/video_transfer.ipynb), to fine-tune the content-style trade-off on the first frame and apply the satisfied transfer effect to other frames.

 **Note:** You can also use this notebook to address photorealistic transfer tasks.
-Some examples are shown as below.
+Some examples are shown below.

 ![](imgs/3.png)
 ![](imgs/16.png)